RobIsaTeam/courses/_posts/2016-02-10-6-threejs-our-first-3d-object-in-the-page.markdown

 ___

-_Challenge: Play with the basic material_
+_Challenge: Play with the material_
-The material we use is documented [here](http://threejs.org/docs/index.html#Reference/Materials/MeshBasicMaterial).
+The material we use is documented [here](http://threejs.org/docs/index.html#Reference/Materials/MeshNormalMaterial).
 Make the brain transparent.
+Then try using [MeshBasicMaterial](http://threejs.org/docs/index.html#Reference/Materials/MeshBasicMaterial) and see if you can make the wireframe visible.

 ___